AvaIre/docs/heroku-guide.md

 Click on **Create Link** and give your link a nice name.

-For the Upstream fill in: **avaire/avaire**, and choose the master branch.
+For the Upstream fill in: `avaire/avaire`, and choose the master branch.

 Choose One fork, and fill in your username with the forked repo.
 For example: Macley-Kun/avaire, with the branch master.

 Click on Save.
 You can click on Resync to manually start synching the upstream repo, with your fork.
 Any commits that are merged into the upstream, will come as a pull request from backstrokebot to your fork.
-You only have to merge the pull by going to your fork from time to time.
-Click on **Merge pull request**, followed by clicking on **Confirm merge**.

-In less then a minute, Heroku will pick up the changes and re-deploy.
+If you would like to update to the latest version, you only have to merge the pull request by going to your fork from time to time, click on **Merge pull request**, followed by clicking on **Confirm merge**, in less then a minute, Heroku will pick up the changes and re-deploy.

 <a name="hosting-from-source-avaire-deploy-note"></a>
 #### Small note